unixorn/sysadmin-reading-list/README.md

 ### Source control

+No matter what source control you use (git, hg, perforce, whatever), you're going to have to write commit messages.
+Make them good.
+Explain _why_ you made the change, not just _what_ you changed.
+And no, the diff is not an explanation.

+Here are a couple of articles that while focused on git apply to any system you're using:

+* [Writing Good Commit Messages](http://chris.beams.io/posts/git-commit/) is a good article on writing coherent commit messages
+* [5 Useful Tips for a Better Commit Message](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) is another good article on writing commit messages.

 #### Git

 Whether or not your shop uses git internally, you're going to end up needing to use it for the many useful things on GitHub.

-* [git-flight-rules](https://github.com/k88hudson/git-flight-rules) is Kate Hudson's guide to using Git.
+* [git-flight-rules](https://github.com/k88hudson/git-flight-rules) is Kate Hudson's guide to using Git in specific situations.
-* [Pro Git](https://git-scm.com/book/en/v2) is a great resource.
+* [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub is a great overall resource for git.
-* [Writing Good Commit Messages](http://chris.beams.io/posts/git-commit/) is a good article.
 * [19 Git Tips for Everyday Use](http://www.alexkras.com/19-git-tips-for-everyday-use/) - a good set of starter tips for using git

 ### SSH